jonschlinkert/grunt-js2coffee/README.md

 # grunt-js2coffee

-> Convert JavaScript to coffee-script.
+> Convert JavaScript to CoffeeScript, with Grunt.js

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._